Sons of Raphael

-Sons of Raphael is a musical project by sibling artists Loral and Ronnel Raphael.
+Sons of Raphael is a musical project based in London created by sibling artists Loral and Ronnel Raphael.

 History

-Sons of Raphael released their debut record Full-Throated Messianic Homage in 2021.

-The record, produced and arranged by the Raphael brothers at Electro-Vox Recording Studios, took 7 years to complete and features a full symphonic orchestra in a grand wall of sound type production which was allegedly financed through betting on NBA games since their record label refused to fund it.
+Sons of Raphael released their debut record, Full-Throated Messianic Homage, in 2021.
+The record, produced and arranged by the Raphael brothers at Electro-Vox Recording Studios while attending high-school, took 7 years to complete and features a full symphonic orchestra in a grand wall of sound type production which was allegedly financed through betting on NBA games since their record label refused to fund it.

-It was mixed in Paris for over 3 months by producer Philippe Zdar of Cassius, who died a day after finishing mixing the record.
+The record was mixed in Paris for over 3 months by producer Philippe Zdar of Cassius, who died a day after finishing mixing the record.

 The album's artwork was painted by the acclaimed Russian painter and novelist Maxim Kantor.

-Upon its release, the album gained critical acclaim with praises on publications including The Sunday Times, The Times, Le Monde, Clash, Rolling Stone, Les Inrocks.
+Upon its release, the album gained critical acclaim with praises on publications including The Sunday Times, The Times, Le Monde, Clash, Rolling Stone, and Les Inrockuptibles.

-Sons of Raphael rarely plays live.
-Sons of Raphael toured with Charlotte Gainsbourg, as well as with French group Phoenix in 2022.

-In 2023 Sons of Raphael composed original music for Sofia Coppola's biographical drama Priscilla, their first music for the cinema.
+Sons of Raphael rarely play live.
+They toured with Charlotte Gainsbourg, as well as with French group Phoenix, in 2022.
+In 2023, Sons of Raphael composed original music for Sofia Coppola's biographical drama Priscilla, their first music for the cinema.

-Their music was also featured on the Chanel Cruise 2025/26 show campaign, directed by Sofia Coppola.